Tests

 The Pre-ACT is a practice version of the ACT that helps 9th-grade students prepare for the official ACT college entrance exam.
 It provides an early indication of academic strengths and areas for improvement, as well as insights into career interests.
 The Pre-ACT covers four key subjects: English, Math, Reading, and Science, just like the ACT.

+Below is the link to the 25-26 PreACT score report instructions.
 For more information about the Pre-ACT or to discuss your student’s results, please contact the ACHS counseling office.

 PSAT

 The PSAT (Preliminary SAT) is a standardized test designed to help students prepare for the SAT, a widely used college admissions exam.
 The PSAT measures skills in Reading, Writing & Language, and Math.
 It also serves as the qualifying test for the National Merit Scholarship Program for juniors, offering scholarship opportunities to high-achieving students.
+For sophomores, the PSAT is for practice only.

-The PSAT was administered to interested 10th and 11th graders on October 8, 2024.
+The PSAT was administered to interested 10th and 11th graders on October 27, 2025.
 Students can access their results electronically through their College Board accounts.

 For assistance with accessing scores or understanding results, please contact an ACHS counselor.